uderly/react-isle/README.md

 # react-isle

-A javascript library leveraging HammerJS' multi-touch gestures to drag, zoom in/out, minimize and maximize React components (\"isles\").
+A javascript library leveraging HammerJS' multi-touch gestures to drag, zoom in/out, minimize and maximize React components (*isles*).

-Let your isles be errant on the screen OR contain them.
-How do you call a group of isles?
+Let your isles be free and errant on the screen OR contain and gather them together.
+How would you call a group of isles?
 Exact: an **archipelago**!
 Isles in an archipelago can be minimized and stacked!

 ## Installation